'Burnt Norton' and rose gardens

 "At the still point of the turning world..."

-Burnt Norton (above) is a country house in the Cotswolds in Gloucestershire.
-Nowadays people like to get married there, but back in the 1930's, T.S.
-Eliot visited it frequently and the house and its rose garden evoked in him a nostalgia for Britain’s faded splendor and more besides...
+It reminds me of T.S.
+Eliot's poem Burnt Norton, set at a country house (above) in the Cotswolds in Gloucestershire.
+Nowadays people like to get married there, but back in the 1930's, Eliot visited it frequently and the house and its rose garden evoked in him a nostalgia for Britain’s faded splendor and more besides...
 The ghosts and sounds of children playing that he sensed in the strange mix of past-in-the-present-and-future can still be felt in such places.
 The poem is from 1935 and it echoes lines in Robert Frost's The Road Not Taken (1916).
 Burnt Norton is my favorite Eliot poem:

 Footfalls echo in the memory